 While the transition to new working arrangements and business reopening comes with these additional costs, they are all worth every cent if it means keeping everyone healthy and safe from the Coronavirus threat.
 Fortunately, there are government support schemes available to help small businesses cope with the ongoing crisis.

 Need help in managing your finances during the global pandemic?
-Talk to D&V Philippines and learn how our Solutions for Startups can help you transition to the new normal for small businesses during and after the COVID-19 crisis.
+Talk to D&V Philippines and learn how our an help you transition to the new normal for small businesses during and after the COVID-19 crisis.
+Download our "Outsourcing: How to Make it Work" to help you get started.